LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK04D1-Identity-Authorization.md

   - Members can view all non-administrative pages and make posts.

-  - Guests can only view non-administrative pages.
-They can't make posts.
+  - Guests can only view non-administrative pages and they can't make posts.

 ## Implementing Authorization

-We will use Delamater and Murach (2022) as a guide to adding authorization to our web app.
+We will use Delamater and Murach (2022), Ch.
+16, as a guide to adding authorization to our web app.
 We'll discuss both the "how" and the "why" as we do it.
+We will add ths code:

+- A list of user roles to the AppUser
+- UserVM
+- UserController

 In today's session we will not actually restrict any parts of the web site.
 We'll just set up user roles and role management.
 We'll add restrictions to parts of our web site based on roles in the next session.